-5. Mexican Street Corn With Avocado Dressing
+5. Mexican-Inspired Street Corn With Avocado Dressing

-Arepas are traditionally made with just cornmeal; however, since this recipe uses the whole kernel of corn, there's an additional punch of fiber, flavor and texture.
 "Pairing the arepa with the fresh strawberries, mango and pineapple juice make this dish a vitamin C powerhouse," says Michalczyk.
 Plus, the strawberry salsa helps satisfy that sweet craving in a healthy way.

-8. 5-Minute Spicy Vegetarian Mexican Bake
+7. 5-Minute Spicy Vegetarian Mexican-Inspired Bake

-9. High-Protein, Gluten-Free Cornbread
+8. High-Protein, Gluten-Free Cornbread